Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Because failing to present an offer to a seller is unequivocally unethical.

-Why would a listing agent withhold an offer?
+Why would an agent withhold an offer?

 To ensure that another offer, which financially benefits them, faces no competition.